celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 ![image](./images/1.png)

-Replace <your-mnemonic> with your own Celo account's mnemonic.
+Replace "your-mnemonic" with your own Celo account's mnemonic.
 You can find your mnemonic in your Celo account's settings.

 ![image](./images/2.png)